 LSJ accepts applications during Autumn, Winter, and Spring quarters.
 Applications are always due by 4pm on the second Friday of the quarter.

-Winter 2015 LSJ Major Application Deadline: Friday, January 16th, at 4PM.
+Spring 2015 LSJ Major Application Deadline: Friday, April 10th, at 4PM.
 All questions about the application should be directed to firstname.lastname@example.org.

 ***LSJ Information Session and Major Application Workshops***